The Marvelous Land Of Oz

 from those of Jinjur's Army of Revolt, although they were likewise

-marched with a skill and precision that proved them well trained in
+they marched with a skill and precision that proved them well

-commanding this troop -- which was Glinda's private Body Guard -
+Captain commanding this troop -- which was Glinda's private Body

 with